Puerto Rico Islanders: Supporters

 The Islanders have a loyal fan base in Puerto Rico and a small but strong following in the States.
-Fans come from all over the Island to watch the club play in Bayamón, something uncommon for Puerto Ricans, who tend to be very regionalistic when it comes to supporting professional sports.
+Fans come from all over the Island to watch the club play in Bayamón, despite the regionalism of Puerto Rican culture when it comes to supporting professional sports.
 The team averages between 4,000 and 6,000 fans per game in its home stadium, Juan Ramon Loubriel.
 The club's supporter group is known as "La Barra Naranja" led by the O.S.U. or Orange Star Ultras.
-The Islanders also have an away game independent supporters group known as "La Legion Extranjera" or the Foreign Legion which is mostly composed of Islanders fans of Puerto Rican origin who live in the United States and travel to the cities in which the team plays.
+The Islanders also have an away game independent supporters group known as "La Legion Extranjera," or the Foreign Legion.
+This group is mostly composed of Islanders fans of Puerto Rican origin who live in the United States and travel to the cities in which the team plays.

 Rivalries

 The club's main rivalry was against the Charleston Battery, going back to the Islanders' first year in the A-League.
 Charleston was the first team the Islanders beat and since then the Islanders have routinely beaten or tied Charleston.
 In 2006, Charleston stopped the Islanders' playoff run, giving them their only victory in the series.
 In 2007, the Islanders beat the Battery in the last game of the season, stopping Charleston's hope for a playoff berth.
 The Islanders currently have a record of 10 wins, 1 loss and 7 ties against their South Carolina rivals.
 From 2008, the Islanders have met with the Rochester Rhinos in the USL-NASL playoffs with the Islanders eliminating the Rhinos from the series in both 2008 and 2009.

 The Islanders' main rivals within Puerto Rico are Club Atlético River Plate Puerto Rico.
 Their rivalry dates back to around the year 2005 when River wanted to join the USL, but the Islanders had territorial rights in Puerto Rico and they didn't allow River to join.
 Ever since then River Plate's front office, fans, and some players have had a grudge against the Islanders.
 The rivalry is a very special one though because the teams had never faced in neither an official nor an unofficial match until 2010, even though the rivalry started way before then.
 With the Islanders joining the Puerto Rico Soccer League, their rivalry is expected to become into the first Puerto Rican Football Classic or "El Clásico Boricua".
 Their first two matches took place in the Supercopa DirecTV 2010 finals in 2010.
 River won both games and went on to win the championship.